appsandwich/ifttt-webhook/README.md

 #About this Fork
 This is a modification of the original repo <https://github.com/captn3m0/ifttt-webhook> created by Captn3mo, made by Marcus Povey <http://www.marcus-povey.co.uk>.

+Further modified by Vinny Coyne <http://www.vinnycoyne.com> to include the runkeeper plugin.